 The picture quality of the photograph on the screen can be changed by adjusting the contrast, brightness and colour on your monitor.
 However some monitors are set to receive a direct RGB signal and this may limit the amount of adjustment you can make.
 We have tried in producing the disc to keep the picture quality as uniform as possible.
 If you are not sure how well your monitor is set up, there are some standard test frames around frame number 1500.
-You can select these with the FRAME command (from the System option within Help - see Chapter 4).
-More simply, you can find these frames by using the video disc player handset before you boot up the Domesday program.
+You can select these by using the video disc player handset before you boot up the Domesday program.